 - Evaluate and Strengthen Dealer Market Position

-- Examine Best Practices in Sales and Operations Management at Both the OEM and Dealer Levels.
+- Examine Best Practices in Sales and Operations Management

 - Improve Dealer Market Penetration